dkorpel/tictac/README.md

 rdmd build wasm
 ```
 The resulting .wasm will be put in the `doc` folder where the webpage also resides.
+This webpage can be opened in FireFox locally, but Chrome doesn't allow the http request to a local file so the game won't load.
+You can use something like [live-server](https://www.npmjs.com/package/live-server) to still test it without deploying.

 ## About the Game
 The idea of meta tic-tac-toe is explained here: [Ultimate-tic-tac-toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe)